Efficient Love

 What Readers Experienced

 While the site was active, thousands wrote to say the Methodology helped them get off the treadmill of endless sequential dating.
 Some reported engagements and marriages that emerged quickly because they addressed compatibility and incompatibility early instead of discovering them years later.
-One couple married within thirty days of meeting.
+At least one couple married within thirty days of meeting.
 More than twenty years later, they are still married.

 Others wrote with harder stories.
 Some used the Methodology inside their marriages and uncovered irreconcilable differences that had always been there.
 Some of those marriages ended.
 That reality hit me hard and made it clear this was never a game.

 A surprising number of readers, both men and women, wrote me about their focus was primarily on the Profane List because they were not seeking long-term partnership at all.
-They wanted extraordinary sexual compatibility with nuances and desires that ranged from one horizon to the other without commitment.
-Interestingly, some of those relationships later evolved into something deeper as Profound and DIDO alignment emerged during quieter seasons together.
+They wanted extraordinary sexual compatibility with nuances and desires that ranged from one horizon to the other – all of it without commitment.
+Interestingly, some of those relationships later evolved into something deeper and probably meaningful for a very long term relationship as Profound and DIDO alignment emerged during quieter seasons together.

 More about that in the book…